 Canadian International School (Singapore)

-CIS has three campuses throughout Singapore and first visited HFCA in May 2010, organising friendly matches with the kids.
-On Saturday the 7th of July 2014 the Canadian International School of Singapore came to HFCA for their fourth annual visit.
-The Canadian International School has a student body of over 3,000 representing a diverse population from over 65 countries, with a strong focus on leadership and international understanding and good citizenship.
-HFCA is always thrilled by visits from the Canadian International School of Singapore, and it means a lot to HFCA players that young people from around the world know about them and want to hang out and play football with them.
+Since then Canadian International School of Singapore have visited HFCA seven times in eight years and the relationship between HFCA and CIS has grown stronger.
+CIS has a student body of over 3,000 representing a diverse population from over 70 countries, with a strong focus on leadership and international understanding and good citizenship.
+HFCA is always thrilled by visits from CIS, and it means a lot to HFCA players that young people from around the world know about them and want to hang out and play football with them.

 "The UN recognizes play as the right of every child.
 Play is NOT a luxury; it is a tool for education and health.
 It can bring entire communities together and inspire every individual.
 The Canadian International School excursion regularly supports HFCA because we believe what the UN believes.
 The game of football teaches children about cooperation, tolerance and peace.
 Play helps teach important life lessons and develops skills like cooperation, leadership, and teamwork.
 We think that being able to be part of HFCA allows us to learn to be thankful for what we have because many others like the children in HFCA worked really hard to be where they are today.” – Scott Little, Teacher, Canadian International School